Bacterial Vaginosis

 • Antibiotics [4]–[7]

-If you have BV, you are not alone
+If you have BV, you’re not alone

-In fact, one in three women gets BV at some point in their lives.
+In fact, one in three women gets BV at some point in their lives and approximately 29% of women in the US have BV [9].

 Common BV symptoms